dainsaint/dainsaint.com.bak/veranda/index.md

 ## The Process
-__Veranda__ is business therapy masquerading as productivity coaching.
+__Veranda__ is business therapy disguised as productivity coaching.

 It's a package of five weekly 1-hour sessions.
 We'll meet, in-person or via video chat, and walk through the scaffold to really clarify your goals—and reconfigure how you run your business so you can focus on exactly what's important to _you_.
 The process is a starting point, meaning that while each step is laid out in order for a reason, we are free to deviate from the "script" if there is a more fruitful way to work together.